 What assumptions do you make when you see someone in a wheelchair?
 Or with a hearing aid or really thick glasses?
 What if they have a red and white cane or are wearing a cast?
 A lot of people could be identified as having a disability or needing extra support.
 But what if your disability is brain-based?
 It’s then an invisible disability, which can lead to people to judge you or make assumptions that you are dumb, bad, undesirable and much more.

 My name is Tianna Jones.
-To you, I may look like typical, happy and fun, 15 year old teenage girl.
+To you, I may look like a typical, happy and fun, 15-year-old teenage girl.
 What you may not know by looking at me is that I have an invisible disability.
 I have SRND, I’d tell you what that means but I can’t spell it.
 And I want you to know how important it is not to do drugs or alcohol when you’re pregnant.

 “Her drug of choice was crystal meth, and it is suspected she also drank alcohol.
 It is hard to know why she didn’t stop while she was pregnant with me.”

 When my birth mom was pregnant, she made a choice to do drugs for six months out of the nine months she was pregnant.
 Her drug of choice was crystal meth, and it is suspected she also drank alcohol.
 It is hard to know why she didn’t stop while she was pregnant with me.
 I do know it’s not my fault but it doesn’t make living with the consequences of her actions easy.
 I am going to refer to my disability as FASD, not SRND, because that is a more recognized term.

 There still needs to be more education around FASD.
 I am misunderstood a lot because people do not understand I have FASD.
 Some people think it’s not a big deal to drink or use drugs while you’re pregnant.
 But it is a big deal, a really big deal.
 I know because I live with it every day.

 A new way of learning